ssankar25/People_Line_Counting/README.md

 tracking.py - Used for applying further denoising to the test video, such as contour area filtering

+SqueezeNetModel.mlx - Extra model used to get intorduce to neural networks in MATLAB

 Dataset link - https://drive.google.com/drive/folders/1_IZBPh19f8zDel46fh1AYXEknjyLmxcc?usp=sharing

 Dataset contains: